the

 was

-there all along; the body just got a late start.
-Weight-training
+there all along; the actual process just got a late start.
+Weight-training and smart fueling

 training, 'my visceral glue.'